joonarafael/visualpathfinder/documentation/user_manual.md

 Here you may compare the different algorithms against each other **on the same map**.

-**PLEASE NOTE:** All recorded statistics will be lost once the map is changed **and** a new algorithm is run.
-Previous records will be stored as long as no new algorithm is run on the changed map.
+**PLEASE NOTE:** All recorded statistics will be lost once the map is changed **and** an algorithm is run.
+Previous records will be stored as long as no algorithm is run on the newly changed map.

-The statistics will always show
+The statistics will always show:

 - Runtime: The total amount of time spent executing the algorithm.
 This time **does not** include the generation of the adjacency list.

 - Nodes Visited: The total amount of nodes that were visited during the algorithm execution.
 These nodes will appear grey on the map.

 - Path Length: If the finish is found, the path length will be displayed.
 The number in the parentheses represents the "Euclidean length" of the path (where diagonal moves are equal to $\sqrt{2}$).
-The first integer number is the total amount of traversed nodes.
+The first integer number is the total amount of traversed nodes (JPS in terms of jump points).
 If the finish was never found, it will be indicated in a red text instead of these numbers.

 ### Menu